Horace King, Baron Maybray-King: Early life

 Horace King was born in Grangetown near Middlesbrough.
 His father John William King was an insurance salesman and Methodist local preacher.
 He was educated at Stockton Secondary School, Stockton-on-Tees, from 1912 to 1917 and never lost touch with these local roots.
 Horace attended King's College London and graduated with a first-class bachelor's degree in English.

-Upon graduating in 1922 King worked as a teacher in Taunton's School in Southampton.
+Upon graduating in 1922, King worked as a teacher at Taunton's School in Southampton.
 He became head of the English department in 1927.
 While working as a teacher, King studied part-time for his Ph.D.
 His thesis was on the Folios of Shakespeare.
 He received his doctorate from King's College London in 1940.
 He had been excused from military service during World War II due to a duodenal ulcer.
-He and his family—first wife Victoria Florence (née Harris) and daughter Margaret—and Taunton's school were evacuated to Bournemouth from Southampton in 1940.
+He and his family—first wife Victoria Florence (née Harris), whom he married in 1924, and daughter Margaret—and Taunton's school were evacuated to Bournemouth from Southampton in 1940.
 Among the many pupils was 15-year-old Benny Hill.
 King was always a keen musician, playing the piano, piano-accordion and organ.
 During the Second World War he formed various concert parties—"The V Concert Party" was one—which toured the smaller outlying military bases and entertained troops not often reached by ENSA.

 He also raised funds by organising concerts to "buy" Spitfires and send aid to Russia.
 He is believed to have instigated fund raising in Hampshire by letters he wrote to the Hampshire Chronicle in July and August 1940.
-His "Spitfire Song" was recorded by Joe Loss and his Orchestra.
-He and a teacher colleague also were the first to translate "Lili Marlene" but were too slow to get their version to the song-publishing market.
+"The Spitfire Song" - for which he wrote both words and music (originally titled "The Hampshire Spitfire Song") - was recorded by Joe Loss and his Orchestra.
+The recording changes the phrase "the Hampshire planes" to "the British planes".
+He and a teacher colleague were the first to translate "Lili Marlene" but were too slow to get their version to the song-publishing market.
 He left Taunton's in 1947 to become headteacher of Regent's Park Secondary School.

 Political career

-King first stood as a Labour party candidate in the 1945 general election.
+Having long been involved with left-wing politics, King first stood as a Labour party candidate in the 1945 general election.
 Labour won with a massive landslide, but King was unsuccessful in his attempt to take the ultra-safe Conservative seat of New Forest and Christchurch.
 The following year he was elected to Hampshire County Council, on which he served until 1965 with only a single three-year break.
 His wife, Victoria Florence King, was also politically active - a town councillor and Mayor of Southampton in coronation year, 1953.
-She received a posthumous OBE.
+She died in 1966 and received a posthumous OBE.